 Sometimes, life and relationships can be difficult, full of challenges, and perhaps not what you had hoped for.
 Sometimes, you find yourself in the middle of a storm and you long for some relief.
 Sometimes, it’s just helpful for you to talk with someone who will understand.

-As a therapist, I offer a safe, encouraging, and caring place for us to talk about your struggles.
+As a therapist, I offer a safe, encouraging, and caring place for us to talk about and work through your struggles.
 I consider it a privilege to journey with you as we face your problems together.

 CFCS Therapist Evelyn de Mos